 Children nowadays spend a lot of time online.
 Their use of the internet may be fun, can help with their homework, and help them socialise in remote locations.
 There are a lot of positives to internet use but there can also be dangers.
-As a parent do you really know what your child does online?
+As a parent do you know the signs of internet abuse and how to ensure your child stays safe online?

 3. Use parental controls.
 Parental controls are provided free of charge from most of the main Internet Service Providers including Virgin, BT, Talk Talk and Sky.
 They allow you to filter or restrict content.
 Some even allow you to restrict the times of the day devices can access the internet, ideal to ensure your child does not go on the internet at all hours.